Answering the 5 W’s of Fault Tree Analysis

 - Easy to understand: While the underlying mathematics is complex, the diagrammic representations and output metrics of a fault tree are easy to comprehend and explain to anyone.
 This make FTAs a powerful tool for engineers for their immediate task at hand, as well as for explanations to managers, department heads, and any team members who need to understand the risk assessment.

 - Continual Improvement.
 Fault trees can be part of continual improvement efforts.
 As previously stated, fault trees can be performed as an outgrowth of a FMEA.
 So fault tree can be employed during the design phase, during the production phase, or as a post-mortem of a catastrophic failure occurrence.
 Any lessons learned from fault tree analysis can be used to aid in future designs or future process improvement initiatives.

 6. And the H: How do I do Fault Tree Analysis?

 Once a fault tree diagram is constructed, the mathematical computations can be performed manually, but can easily become too complex for that to be realistic.
 In some cases, analytical solutions are not possible, and simulation techniques must be used in order to obtain probability values.
 This is why using a software tool specifically designed for fault tree analysis is needed.
 The underlying computational engine in a fault tree application, such as Relyence Fault Tree, are built to handle to complexities of the calculations, employ optimization techniques, and provide the accuracy needed for clear assessment.

-For more information about Relyence Fault Tree, click here, or test out our completely free online trial, or check out some of our Relyence Fault Tree online videos.
+Learn more about Relyence Fault Tree, or test out our completely free online trial, or check out some of our Relyence Fault Tree online videos.
 Feel free to contact us at 724.832.1900 to schedule a 1-on-1 demo of Relyence Fault Tree.
 We are here to help answer your questions!